 How does executive coaching improve cooperation between generations?

-Facebook Twitter LinkedIn Pinterest How does executive coaching improve intergenerational cooperation?
-When past meets present and future Friday team meeting.
-Experienced Maria (58) wants to keep track of her projects in traditional Excel spreadsheets, while Zoltan (24) suggests a novel collaboration app that he says would be "much more efficient".
+How does executive coaching improve cooperation between generations?
+When past, present and future collide Friday team meeting.
+Experienced Maria (58) wants to keep track of her projects in traditional Excel spreadsheets, while Zoltan (24) suggests a novel collaboration app that he says would be „much more efficient”.
 The air is tightening.
-Mary sighs and Zoltan [...]
+Mary sighs and Zoltan rolls his eyes.
+Their leader, [...]

 "